Used cold storage units for sale (20)

 Before finalizing the purchase, request a demonstration to see how the unit functions.
 This can help you identify any issues with operation or performance that might not be apparent during a static inspection.

-Chiller (agregat wody lodowej)
+Bojanowo Chiller (agregat wody lodowej)

-ACM KÄLTE KLIMA BR 1000
+ACM KÄLTE KLIMABR 1000

-Chiller
+Bojanowo Chiller

-Used Cold storage units (24)
+Used cold storage units (20)

-Search Werktuigen now with more than 200,000 used machines:
+Search Werktuigen now with more than 200,000 used machines:Browse through the most popular machine descriptions:

 +49 201 857 86 180